chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

   with Spyglass: since they were releasing Internet Explorer for free, they didn't _technically_ need to pay any royalties on it.
 Spyglass sued Microsoft, who settled out of court for [8MM dollars][spyglass-suit].

 ---

+[^thanks-dalvik]: Thanks, initially, to the [Dalvik virtual machine][dalvik], a clean-room implementation of the Java virtual machine runtime authored by [Dan Bornstein][danfuzz] at Google.
+This VM provided the application runtime environment for Android applications.

+  [Oracle sued Google][oracle-google] over this, famously.

+---

+[^cable-set-top-boxes]: Java fulfilled its destiny: it [powered cable TV set-top boxes][infoweek].

+---

+[^sim-java]: Java runs on SIM cards in your phone.
+[No, really][java-sim]!

+---

+[^graal]: Released in 2017, Java SE 9 would include [ahead-of-time compilation support via GraalVM][graal].
+In the same version, Java deprecated applets, later removing them in Java SE 11 in 2018.

+---